Symptoms and Diagnoses Suggestive of Lyme Disease or associated Coinfections / Stealth Infections

 - I can’t recommend this podcast by New Hampshire Public Radio highly enough!
 It is the perfect mix of education, entertainment, and true crime and had multiple moments that made me gasp.
 It was also the main way that I got my wife, Val, up to speed on the Lyme Disease epidemic.

 - Have a family member or friend who is skeptical about stealth infections like Lyme Disease, Bartonella, and Babesiosis’ ability to wreck health while also being difficult for the medical community to diagnose and treat?
-I’d recommend having them watch some episodes of Monsters Inside Me, which highlights a number of problems around the world that can harm our health this way.
+Have them watch some episodes of Monsters Inside Me.
+This show highlights that a number of infections around the world can harm our health and be difficult for medical doctors to test for.

 Join a Community